finbourne/lusid-sdk-csharp-preview/sdk/docs/FeesAndCommissionsApi.md

 <a name="getapplicablefees"></a>
 # **GetApplicableFees**
-> ResourceListOfFeeCalculationDetails GetApplicableFees (string instrumentIdentifierType = null, string instrumentIdentifier = null, string portfolioScope = null, string portfolioCode = null, List<string> additionalSearchKeys = null)
+> ResourceListOfFeeCalculationDetails GetApplicableFees (string instrumentIdentifierType = null, string instrumentIdentifier = null, string portfolioScope = null, string portfolioCode = null, List<string> additionalSearchKeys = null, string fileName = null)

 [EXPERIMENTAL] GetApplicableFees: Get the Fees and Commissions that may be applicable to a transaction.